jakubkarczewski/PolynomialRegression/README.md

 ## Dependencies and installation
 The network was implemented using Python 2.7.12 with Numpy as only external library.
-To get Numpy activate your virtualenv (if you have one) and run:
+To get all dependencies activate your virtualenv (if you have one) and run:
 ```
 pip install -r requirements.txt
 ```
-Having done that, check which python you are using with:
+Having done that, run helper script with:
 ```
 python setup.py
 ```